Query Processing on Tensor Computation Runtimes: Related Work

-On the ML system side, TensorFlow initially embraced a compiled (graph) execution~\cite{tensorflow2}, while PyTorch lately pioneered interpreted (eager) execution~\cite{pytorch}.
-As of version 2.0 eager execution is also the default on TensorFlow~\cite{tensorflow-eager}.
-Compilers~\cite{tvm,xla,torchscript,mlir,taco,cortex,cora} and optimization techniques~\cite{taso,rgs,janus} for neural networks are a hot topic in the MLSys community.
-With \system, our goal is to ride the wave of innovation in this domain.
-While we are already integrated with the PyTorch stack, and we can generate TorchScript and TVM models, we are planning to also add the ability to generate TensorFlow programs such that we can seamlessly plug into the MLIR stack as well, and exploit any new optimization developed under that framework~\cite{daphne}.
-From this point of view, interpreted vs. compiled execution is just another point in the query optimization space, since TCRs allow to seamlessly switch between them.
+On the ML systems side, TensorFlow initially embraced a compiled (graph) execution~\cite{tensorflow2}, while PyTorch pioneered interpreted (eager) execution~\cite{pytorch}.
+Compilers~\cite{tvm,xla,torchscript,mlir,taco,cortex,cora} and optimization techniques~\cite{taso,rgs,janus} for neural networks are hot topics in the MLSys community.
+With \system, we aim to ride the wave of innovation in this domain.
+For TQP, interpreted vs. compiled execution is just another point in the query optimization space, since TCRs allow to switch between them seamlessly.